nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-if you would prefer to populate (fewer, simpler) higher-level documents like spreadsheet forms instead of generating fully-inflated specification-compliant TSVs, we can work with you to automatically translate such documents into compliant TSV collections prior to submission._
+if you would prefer to populate (fewer, simpler) higher-level documents like spreadsheet forms instead of generating fully-inflated specification-compliant TSVs, we can work with you to automatically translate such documents into compliant TSV collections prior to submission and ingest into the CFDE core systems._

 |_Level 1 model diagram_|
 |:---:|